nanjingboy/jquery-ztree-rails/README.md

 ## License

-this gem is released under the (MIT License)[http://www.opensource.org/licenses/MIT].
+this gem is released under the [MIT License](http://www.opensource.org/licenses/MIT).